-An ideal website is the one with the perfectly optimized content, a great Search engine ranking, and a power-packed desktop and mobile performance.
-Most importantly, it should load within 2 seconds or less!
+An ideal website has perfectly optimized content, a great Search engine ranking, and a power-packed desktop and mobile performance.
+But, most importantly, it should load within 2 seconds or less!

 If your website isn’t promising enough to deliver these elements, it will eventually stoop down to lower search engine rankings.